mgingras/The-old-mgingras.ca/_posts/2013-05-20-TortAndHare.md

 1. To compile this project, open a terminal in the cloned directory and type "```make```"
 2. This will compile and link all required files code.
-3. Once compiled and linked enter "```./race```" to execute the binary, after which follow the on-screen isntructions.
+3. Once compiled and linked enter "```./race```" to execute the binary, after which follow the on-screen instructions.

 See the [code](https://github.com/mgingras/theTortoiseAndTheHare)